Analysis of Artificial Dissipation of Explicit and Implicit Time-Integration Methods: Comparison Between an Explicit Method with Modal Filtering and the Application of an Implicit Method

 Although the estimate of the filter strength is conservative (i.e. only necessary), the energy of the twice filtered explicit solution is slightly less than the energy of the implicitly computed solution.
 The reason is probably the appearance of some changes of boundary values due to the filtering that triggers additional dissipation by the upwind flux.

-The results of the implicit and filtered explicit Euler method using only \num{1000} time steps are plotted in Figure \ref{fig:Euler-1k}.
-Similarly to the case before, the filtered solutions approximate their targets very well, although more deviations can be seen.
+Finally, we note that the same behaviour can be observed if one uses considerably less time steps.
+In \autoref{fig:Euler-20k}(B) the results of the implicit and filtered explicit Euler method using only \num{1000} time steps are plotted.
+Similarly to the case before, the filtered solutions approximate their targets very well.